France - Data Protection Overview

 - biometric and genetic data necessary to identify persons or control identity on behalf of the State; and

-- for State national security, defence or public security purposes, and relating to the prevention, search, finding or prosecution of criminal offences or to the enforcement of criminal convictions or detention orders on behalf of the State (these 'sovereignty processing operations' remain unchanged).
+- for State national security, defense or public security purposes, and relating to the prevention, search, finding or prosecution of criminal offenses or to the enforcement of criminal convictions or detention orders on behalf of the State (these 'sovereignty processing operations' remain unchanged).

 Finally, the specific list of categories of controllers and purposes of processing using the social security number of natural persons ('NIR') has been published by Decree on 21 June 2019 Decree No. 2019-341 of 19 April 2019 (only available in French here).

 The Act provides for the following two restrictions on data transfers:

 - for the processing of personal data by the competent authorities for the purpose of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties; and

 - for processing concerning State security and defense.